 How is bourbon different from other types of whiskey?

 Bourbon differs from other types of whiskey in several key aspects.
-Ingredients play a significant role; bourbon must contain at least 51% corn, while other whiskeys may use different grains like barley, rye, or wheat.
+Ingredients play a significant role; bourbon must made from at least 51% corn, while other whiskeys may use different grains like barley, rye, or wheat.
 The production process for bourbon includes distilling to no more than 160 proof and aging in new, charred oak barrels.

 In contrast, other whiskeys may use different distillation proofs and barrel types.
 Aging requirements also vary; bourbon must be aged for at least two years, whereas other whiskeys might have different aging periods or barrel conditions.
 These distinct ingredients, production methods, and aging requirements give bourbon its unique characteristics, setting it apart from other whiskeys.